-Event Information ACC 676 Case Studies on Consulting in Financial Services Firms (Spring Semester 2022) In spring of 2021 the module ACC 676 was offered with great success for the thirteenth time together with KPMG.
+Event Information ACC 676 Case Studies on Consulting in Financial Services Firms (Spring Semester 2023) In spring of 2022 the module ACC 676 was offered with great success for the fourteenth time together with KPMG.
 The consistently positive feedback from students, for example when asked what they particularly liked, was as follows: "Practical relevance was great", "realistic course design and close collaboration", "many opportunities for initiative and creativity".
-We are therefore very pleased that Mr. Gero Wiechens, partner at KPMG AG Wirtschaftsprüfungsgesellschaft, will again be offering the course in the coming semester as a lecturer at the Chair of Auditing with the support of relevant partners and consultants at KPMG AG.
+We are therefore very pleased that Mr. Gero Wiechens, Partner at KPMG AG Wirtschaftsprüfungsgesellschaft, will again be offering the course in the coming semester as a lecturer at the Chair of Auditing with the support of relevant partners and consultants at KPMG AG.
 In this interactive event, students will work in small groups on case studies from the areas of accounting, management consulting, risk management and capital markets with a focus on the financial services sector.
+The case study topics are described in detail on the following page.
 In groups of three to five students, participants will discuss case studies from the consulting practice with the help of practical and scientific approaches.
 The results will be summarized in the form of a consulting report (20 pages) and presented in a final presentation.
 While working on the case studies, participants will be guided and supported by KPMG experts.
 To ensure an optimal supervision ratio and a high level of interactivity throughout the event, the number of participants is limited to 16 students.
-The event takes place on 04 March, 29 April, and 13 May.
-The first event will be held virtually via Zoom and the interim/final presentations will probably take place in person.
+The event takes place on 17 March, 21 April, and 05 May.
+All events will take place in person either at the University of Mannheim or the offices of KPMG in Frankfurt.